stonegold546/cohens_d_calculators/README.md

 The formulae for point estimates for the Cohen's _d_ family of effect sizes (_d_, _g_) and _r_ were obtained from Lakens (2013).
 The R package `MBESS` (Kelley, 2007) - via the [Open CPU API](https://www.opencpu.org/api.html) - is used to compute confidence intervals using the noncentral _t_ method.
 The confidence intervals were computed on _d_ rather than _g_ (Cumming, 2012).
 The formulae for the estimation of the noncentrality parameter (![equation](http://latex.codecogs.com/gif.latex?%5Clambda)) and its transformation to confidence intervals around _d_ for:

 - the one-sample t-tests and independent-samples t-test are equivalent to equations 4.6 & 4.7 in chapter 4 of Smithson's Confidence Intervals (2003, pp. 33–41);
-- the within-subject designs are equations 8 & 9 in Algina & Keselman (2003).
+- the within-subject designs are equations 8 & 9 in Algina, Keselman, and Penfield (2005).

 ### Confidence Intervals